alaaa4255/sep11-freedom-project/blog/entry03.md

 ##### 2/2/2026

 ### Progress:
-<p>While learning about my tool, I learend and dove deep into how I could use Logic statements and artimetic and color functions in css.
+<p>While learning about my tool, I learned and dove deep into how I could use Logic statements and artimetic and color functions in css.
 I was able to learn about this through google and <a href ="https://lesscss.org/#"> the offical website: less;css </a>.
-Spefcially, I learned that I could use logic statements to apply certain styles on certain events like buttons.
+Specfically, I learned that I could use logic statements to apply certain styles on certain events like buttons.
 With functions, I learned how I could use math operataions to get certain events like buttons, boxes to be fixed to a certain size.
 I also learned about color functions which maniplualte a solid color such as blue to either lighten or darken depdedning on the situation.  </p>

 ### FUNCTIONS

 <p> COLOR FUNCTIONS: </p>

 <p>In color functions there are many ways you could manipulate a color.
 The ways I learned where lighten and darken, and fadeIn and fadeOut functions.
-Each of these for functions chnage a color im  multiple ways depending on how you apply it in the code</p>
+Each of these for functions chnage a color in multiple ways depending on how you apply it in the code</p>

 <p>Lighten and Darken:</p>